Jennifer Holmes Weier

 Lori graduated from McMaster University with a Bachelor of Arts degree in Political Science and has completed Executive Education at Harvard University and the Directors Education Program at the Rotman School of Management.

-Executive Director, Stonehenge Therapeutic Community
+Chief Executive Officer, Stonehenge Therapeutic Community

 Executive Director, Addiction Services Central Ontario